therabidbanana/eventbrite/README.markdown

 Known Bugs
 ----------

 1. This library's testing coverage is almost zero.
-I'm working on it.
 2. There is no subuser support.

 A Note About App Keys
 ---------------------